nypesap/nypesap.github.io/1909SPS08/installation/basis.md

 ## Step 3 - Define RFC destination of a Central system

 If you have a RFC pointing to the Central system just use it in the next step.
-If you do not have such RFC destination, plese prepare it in transaction `SM59`.
+If you do not have such RFC destination, please prepare it in transaction `SM59`.

 Run `SM30` transaction and add an entry to `ZFSL_SYST_CONFIG` table.